rmosolgo/acorn/README.md

 🚧 Under Construction 👷

-Define a grammar using a subset of regular expression notation, then compile it into a blazing-fast state machine. `Acorn` supports lexers or custom string-based state machines.
+A state machine compiler with no runtime dependency.Define a grammar using a subset of regular expression notation, then compile it into a blazing-fast state machine. `Acorn` supports lexers or custom string-based state machines.

 ## Installation